qcri-social/AIDR/Home.md

 Welcome to the AIDR wiki!
 This wiki contains information for AIDR developers and system administrators.
-If you simply want to use AIDR, see the Operator's Manual in FLOSS Manuals: http://en.flossmanuals.net/aidr
+If you simply want to use AIDR, see the [Operator's Manual](http://en.flossmanuals.net/aidr/)

 Use the **Navigation** sidebar on the right to browse through the documentation, and collapse the "Pages" sidebar for easier navigation.